inpsyde/more-menu-fields/README.md

 }
 ```

-The first method, `name()`, has to return the field name.
-It is important this name is unique.
-This will also be used to
+The first method, `name()`, has to return the field name, it can be any string, but must be unique.
-later retrieve the value that is entered via the field.
+This will also be used to later retrieve the value that is entered in the input field.

 The second and last method, `field_markup()`, has to return the HTML markup for the field, as it will appear on the UI.

-In the HTML markup will very likely be necessary to use the input name, id and current stored value, if any.
+In the HTML markup it will very likely be necessary to use the input name, its id and its current stored value, if any.
 Those information can be obtained via an object of type `Inpsyde\MoreMenuFields\EditFieldValue`.
 More on this soon.

-Very often (if not always) the value users enter in the generated input needs to be sanitized before being saved.
+Very often (if not always) the value users enter in the generated input field needs to be sanitized before being saved.
 This is why the package ships another interface `Inpsyde\MoreMenuFields\SanitizedEditField` which looks like this:

 ```php